tomhata/choanotrack/README.md

 ]
 ```

-## Centering and unspinning colonies
+## Centering and unspinning videos of colonies
 ```
 python ./choanotrack/centerize.py [-h] [--video_in VIDEO_IN] [--csv_in CSV_IN] [--output OUTPUT] [--bottom_pad BOTTOM_PAD] [--fill FILL] [--rotate ROTATE]

-Create new image stack centered on colony
+Create new image stack centered on colony from original video

 optional arguments:
   -h, --help            show this help message and exit